CentOS/CentOS-Dockerfiles/cockpit-kubernetes/centos7/README.md

 Kubernetes Container
 ====================

+Note : This is a modifed version of cockpit/kubernetes (https://github.com/cockpituous/cockpit/tree/master/containers/kubernetes)
+       The original cockpit/kubernetes was built on fedora and this one is modified to run on centos7.

 This container provides a version of cockpit that only contains the Kubernetes UI.
 Unlike a standard Cockpit installation, Cockpit does not have access to and will not interact with the underlying host.
 This container is meant to be deployed as a service with either Kubernetes or OpenShift.

 The Kubernetes API endpoint is discovered by looking at the `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` environment variables that Kubernetes will set via the Downwards API.
 If those values are not present authentication will always fail.